-The offence in which the police suo motu takes cognizance of crime and also does not need approval of court, known as a cognizable offence.
-While, in non-cognizable, police has no authority to arrest a person for crime on its own, without prior approval of court.
-Through this article, the difference between the two offences has been highlighted and so is the role of police when either a cognizable or non-cognizable offence is committed.
+The offence in which the police suo motu takes cognizance of a crime and does not need approval of court is known as a cognizable offence.
+While, in non-cognizable, the police has no authority to arrest a person for a crime on its own, without prior approval of court.
+Through this article, the difference between the two offences has been highlighted and so is the role of police when a cognizable or non-cognizable offence is committed.

-In layman's language, the Criminal Procedure Code lays (CrPC) the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is I.P.C or other Criminal law.
+In layman terms, the Criminal Procedure Code lays (CrPC) lays down the rules for conduct of proceedings against any person who has committed an offence under any Criminal law, whether it is IPC (Indian Penal Code) or other Criminal law legislations.

-All such offences are covered by Criminal Procedure Code (CrPC), which are mentioned in Indian Penal Code.
-For example Murder, Theft, Kidnapping, Rape, Forgery, etc.
+All offences are covered by Criminal Procedure Code (CrPC), and separately are mentioned in Indian Penal Code.
+For example: Murder, Theft, Kidnapping, Rape, Forgery, etc.

-Depending on the nature and gravity of an offence's if they can be classified under any of the following heads:
+Depending on the nature and gravity of the offence, they can be classified under any of the following heads:

 Difference between Cognizable and non-cognizable offence

-- The offence in which the police suo motu takes cognizance of crime and also does not need approval of court, known as a cognizable offence.
-While, in non-cognizable, police has no authority to arrest a person for crime on its own, without prior approval of court.
+The offence in which the police suo motu takes cognizance of crime and does not need approval of a court is known as a cognizable offence.
+While, in non-cognizable, the police has no authority to arrest a person for an offence on its own, without prior approval of court.

-- In cognizable, the police can arrest a person without any warrant.
-While, in case of non-cognizable offence, a warrant must needed for arrest of person.
+In cognizable, the police can arrest a person without any warrant.
+While, in case of non-cognizable offence, a warrant must be needed for the arrest of the person.

-- For a cognizable, one can file FIR or make a complaint to the magistrate.
-Unlike, in case of non-cognizable offence one can only make a complaint to the magistrate.
+For a cognizable offence, one can file an FIR or make a complaint to the magistrate.
+In the case of non-cognizable offence, one can only make a complaint to the magistrate.

-A Cognizable offence is an offence in which a police officer can arrest without warrant and without orders of a magistrate in accordance with a first schedule or any other law time being in force.
+A Cognizable offence is an offence in which a police officer can arrest without a warrant and without orders of a magistrate in accordance with the first schedule of the CrPC or any other law time being in force.
 The Cognizable offences are serious in nature such as Rape, Murder, Dowry death, Kidnapping, Theft, Criminal Breach of Trust, Waging or attempting to wage war or abetting the waging of war against the government in India.

-In these types of offences, a police officer can arrest immediately once the offence is committed.
-He can also conduct a preliminary inquiry before registering FIR police can make an arrest and produce before a magistrate.
-In Lalitakumaraiv Government of U.P, The Supreme court of India held that the police must compulsorily register the FIR on receiving a complainant if the information discloses a cognizable offence and no preliminary inquiry is permissible in such situation.
+In these types of offences, a police officer can arrest immediately after the offence is committed.
+He can also conduct a preliminary inquiry before registering an FIR and the police can make an arrest and produce the accused before a magistrate.
+In Lalitakumaraim v Government of U.P, The Supreme court of India held that the police must compulsorily register an FIR on receiving a complainant, if the information discloses a cognizable offence and no preliminary inquiry is permissible in such situation.
 According to Section 156(3) Criminal Procedure Code, any magistrate empowered under section 190 of the Criminal Procedure Code can order a police officer in charge of a police station to investigate cases.

-According to section 2(l), Non Cognizable offence means an offence for which means a case in which, a police officer has no authority to arrest without warrant.
+According to section 2(l), non-Cognizable offence means an offence for which a police officer has no authority to arrest without a warrant.
 A police officer cannot arrest the accused without a warrant and cannot start an investigation.
-The officer in charge of police should take an order under section 155(2) from the magistrate.
-The crimes are Assault, forgery, cheating, Defamation and public nuisance etc. are comes under non-cognizable offences.
-In such offences, the following steps has to satisfied for making arrest such as Filing of Complainant, Investigation, Charge sheet, Charge sheet to be filed in court and trial.
-The aggrieved party has to lodge the complaint in the concerned police station to initiate an investigation.
-Once the investigation is complete the police officer is supposed to file the charge sheet in the court.
-The police officer has to collect the deficient evidence in the form of documents after the trial the court will pass orders regarding the issues of a warrant to arrest the accused.
+The officer in charge should take an order under section 155(2) from the magistrate.
+The crimes are Assault, forgery, cheating, Defamation, and public nuisance etc. fall under non-cognizable offences.
+In such offences, the following steps must be satisfied for making arrest such as: Filing of the complaint, Investigation, Charge sheet etc The aggrieved party must lodge the complaint in the concerned police station to initiate an investigation.
+Once the investigation is complete, the police officer is supposed to file the charge sheet in the court.
+The police officer has to collect deficient evidence in the form of documents and after trial, the court will pass orders regarding the issues of a warrant to arrest the accused.

-The role of the police is pivotal while exercising the power of police should be in honest and genuine and not in arbitrary.
-If information of cognizable offence is received by the police officer immediately he should file an FIR without any delay because the state has a duty to take cognizance the commission of cognizable case.
-The police officer has to maintain law and order in society.
-The mere registration of FIR is not enough when the cognizable offence occurs the crime should be investigated in a proper manner.
-The separate FIR department should establish because of the political influence over the police results into the favour of accused and injustice to aggrieved parties.
-In non-cognizable offence, the public and voluntary agencies can help the victim in getting FIR lodged.
-There should be no partial difference between Cognizable and Non-cognizable offence and should be made compulsory registration of all crimes.
+The role of the police is pivotal. while exercising of its powers, the police should be honest and genuine and not arbitrary.
+If information of a cognizable offence is received by the police officer immediately, he should file an FIR without any delay because the state has a duty to take cognizance about the commission of a cognizable offence .
+The police officer must maintain law and order in society.
+The mere registration of an FIR is not enough when the cognizable offence occurs, the crime should be investigated in a proper manner.
+A separate FIR department should be established because of the political influence over police resulting in injustice to aggrieved parties and victims.
+In non-cognizable offence, the public and voluntary agencies can help the victim in lodging an FIR.